What Happens After Someone Is Released From Jail?

 If you determine that you do not want to testify, the prosecution then presents the evidence to the grand jury, and a grand jury would then determine if there was enough evidence to formally charge you with the crime.
 They have to take a vote, and the majority of the grand jurors have to vote that there is enough evidence.
 If they determine that there is enough evidence, then the person is indicted.
 All felony cases in Westchester get transferred after indictment to the Westchester County Court in White Plains, where the accused will be required to show up for several court dates prior to trial.
 If the grand jury on the other hand determines that there is not enough evidence, the case will be dismissed, and that is the end of it.
 If the case is dismissed, the prosecution does not have the ability to present again.
 It is finished, and the accused is free to go.

-The other thing that a grand jury can do in a felony case is say that there was not enough evidence of a felony crime, but there was evidence of lesser crimes, or misdemeanors.
+Our NYC and White Plains criminal defense lawyers know that prosecutors often overcharge crimes and very often crimes that are really misdemeanors are over charged as felonies.
+Demanding to go to the grand jury can force the prosecutor to re-evaluate the charges and consider whether the case is overcharged.
+This happens because if there is not enough evidence of a felony crime, but there was evidence of lesser crimes, or misdemeanors, the case can be reduced.
+Our Westchester and Manhattan criminal defense lawyers have gotten countless cases which were overcharged as felonies reduced to misdemeanors by holding the prosecution's feet to the fire and making them prove that the case deserves to be charged as a felony.
 The defendant would be facing lesser crimes, or only misdemeanor crimes rather than a felony crime.
 A case is presented for a favorable outcome to the grand jury.
 In a misdemeanor case, there is no grand jury.
 There is no requirement that the witnesses appear before members of public and present evidence as to what their crime was, and how it was committed.

 What happens at that point is that the case is adjourned for both sides, and they submit motions for the judge to make determination on the admissibility of certain evidence for a hearing, or possibly trial, if both sides are unable to reach a disposition, or a plea agreement.
 Those are the different routes they can take, but the key difference being whether or not the case is required to be presented in front of a grand jury with felony cases being a requirement, and misdemeanor cases not.
 The timeline and the length it takes to resolve a criminal case varies greatly by county.